Shantang3/ACE-CPT-Notes/Personal Notes/0Chr9-10: Muscular Training.md

 ## Human Motion Terminology

 Synergist muscles assist the agonist in causing a desired action.
-Co-contraction happens when the agonist and antagonist contract together to foster joint stability
+Co-contraction happens when the agonist and antagonist contract together to foster joint stability.

+A muscle that creates a major movement is called a prime mover, or agonist; the muscle on the opposite is called an opposing muscle, or antagonist.

 - Muscular action: Proprioceptive neuromuscular facilitation (PNF); static (isometric) action - balance and stabilization training; concentric (shortening) action - isotonic muscle contraction in which the muscle develops tension and shortens when stimulated; eccentric (lengthening action) - isotonic muscle contraction in which the muscle lengthens against a resistance.